Pretrial Training for the Chief Probation Officers of California

 Through this training series, CPOC and JCC seek to help probation departments and judicial officers achieve the goals of SB 129.
-CEPP and APPR’s training series are educating participants on the policies and practices that contribute to the safe and timely release of people during the pretrial period.
+CEPP’s training series is educating participants on the policies and practices that contribute to the safe and timely release of people during the pretrial period.

 Such education will help the state:

 - Develop pretrial programs that use consistent principles, policies, and practices